Get Involved, Engaged & Energized Today!

 California Association of Mortgage Brokers Applauds Governor Schwarzenegger on Action Plan to Prevent Foreclosures

-(Sacramento, November 20, 2007) – Today, Pete Ogilvie, CMC, President of the California Association of Mortgage Brokers (CAMB), released the following statement regarding Governor Schwarzenegger's plan to streamline procedures with lenders to help keep more subprime borrowers in their homes.
+(Sacramento) – Today, Pete Ogilvie, CMC, President of the California Association of Mortgage Brokers (CAMB), released the following statement regarding Governor Schwarzenegger's plan to streamline procedures with lenders to help keep more subprime borrowers in their homes.

 "The California Association of Mortgage Brokers has been a champion for consumers since its inception, and we feel Governor Schwarzenegger's actions today outline the best possible plan for allowing consumers to stay in their homes.
 CAMB has been at the forefront of this issue since it began, and has aggressively called upon lenders to create procedures that will give borrowers who are struggling to make their payments the resources they need to modify their loans and stay in their homes.